csc302-2016-spring/group1/Collaboration.md

 - Experience:
 	- CSC309 for webdevelopment.
 Javascript/CSS/html/etc..
-	- Worked at Red Hat for 16 moths
+	- Worked at Red Hat for 16 months
 - Skills:
 	- Web-languages / git / IDEs like Eclipse and Intellij / emacs / vim
 	- hacking stuff in general